AcennanMorgan/IPAWS-MEOWWARE/README.md

 ## Config file

-Please refer to [awsip.config.sample](awsip.config.sample) for an example config file and a starting point.
-A config file is almost a requirement if you want to use awsip conveniently.
+Please refer to [ipaws.config.sample](ipaws.config.sample) for an example config file and a starting point.
+A config file is almost a requirement if you want to use ipaws conveniently.

 ## Usage

-    awsip help
+    ipaws help
     Commands:
-      awsip help [COMMAND]   # Describe available commands or one specific command awsip list SUBCOMMAND  # list information
+      ipaws help [COMMAND]   # Describe available commands or one specific command ipaws list SUBCOMMAND  # list information
-      awsip print_ssh        # print out usable ssh information awsip ssh              # ssh into an existing instance awsip version          # print awsip release version
+      ipaws print_ssh        # print out usable ssh information ipaws ssh              # ssh into an existing instance ipaws version          # print ipaws release version

     Options: